iaifi/iaifi.github.io/summer-workshop.md

 **3:30–4:15 pm ET**

-What Do Language Models Have To Say About Fundamental Physics? - Mariel Pettee, LBNL/Flatiron
+*What Do Language Models Have To Say About Fundamental Physics?*

+Mariel Pettee, LBNL/Flatiron

 <details>
 <summary>Abstract</summary>